v-adhithyan/365DaysOfCode/README.md

 ## day 4 (Jan 4, 2019)
   Fixed a simple bug in my [india-elections](<https://github.com/v-adhithyan/india-elections>) project to add allowed hosts, where in the app was not loading in production.

+## day 5 (Jan 5, 2019)
+  Optimized my [india-elections](<https://github.com/v-adhithyan/india-elections>) project, so that instead of generating wordcloud for a same query again and again, on first generation the file path will be saved in db and on subsequent calls to same query the file will be served from already generated one.